andreaharit/05-immoeliza-ml-Andrea/README.md

 ## Data 📚

-The final processed dataset contains 18529 properties, which were scrapped and treated on February 2024.
+The final processed dataset contains 18529 properties, which were scrapped and treated in February 2024.

 The target variable is:
 - *price* (numerical): price of the house in euros.

-The features used on the final comparison between different models are:
+The features available in the cleaned dataset were:

 - *district* (categorical): Belgian province where a house is located.
 - *area_total* (numerical): total area of the lot in sqm.
-- *epc* (categorical, converted to numeric): Energy Performance Certificate of the house (A to G, where A is the best grade).
+- *epc* (categorical, converted to numeric): Energy Performance Certificate of the house (A to G, where A is best).
-- *state_construction* (categorical): classification if the building needs or not improvments (GOOD, AS_NEW, TO_RENOVATE, TO_BE_DONE_UP, JUST_RENOVATED, TO_RESTORE).
+- *state_construction* (categorical): classification if the building needs or not improvements (GOOD, AS_NEW, TO_RENOVATE, TO_BE_DONE_UP, JUST_RENOVATED, TO_RESTORE).
+- *construction_year* (numerical): year a house was built.
 - *living_area* (numerical): total living area in sqm.
-- *livingroom_surface* (numerical): livingroom area in sqm.
+- *livingroom_surface* (numerical): living room area in sqm.
 - *kitchen_surface* (numerical): kitchen area in sqm.
 - *bedrooms* (numerical): number of bedrooms available.
 - *bathrooms* (numerical): number of bedrooms available.